 YES, it is true.
 The proof is in the photos!
-There is only ONE 1953 Chevrolet Bel Air in the WORLD with my custom-made shark fins, and it’s sitting in my garage.
-Now, another appears to exist 1000 years in the future.
+There is only ONE 1953 Chevrolet Bel Air in the WORLD with my custom-made shark fins, and she’s all mine.
+My name is Christopher Pinto.
+Her name is STARDUST.

 Welcome to my site dedicated to this fantabulous 1953 Chevrolet Belair custom hot rod.